3 Easy Ways To Install WordPress From a USB Flash Drive

 - Edit the

-It’s a fully fledged PHP development environment you can use for WordPress or to work with any other PHP and MySQL application.
+It’s a fully fledged PHP development environment you can use for WordPress, or to work with any other PHP and MySQL application.

-Once the download has completed, find the downloaded installation file and run it making sure to select the flash drive as the installation location.
+Once the download has completed, find the downloaded file and run it, making sure to select your flash drive as the installation location.

-Once installation is complete, open the folder where you installed the application and look for UwAmp.exe.
-Select and run this file to launch the UwAmp control panel.
+Once installation is complete, open the folder where you installed the application and look for “UwAmp.exe.”

 If you’ve worked with XAMPP, WAMP, or any other local development servers before you’ll recognize a lot of the options available in the UwAmp control panel.